 What happens next?

 'Go for it!
 If you’re looking to take a gap year and you want to grow as a Christian you need to be thrown in the deep end.
-From being taken out of my comfort zone in South Africa I was able to develop my own deeper relationship with Christ and have the amazing opportunity to teach about him to so many kids.
+By being taken out of my comfort zone I was able to develop my own deeper relationship with Christ and have the amazing opportunity to teach about him to so many kids.
 I have made friends for life and learnt so much about other cultures that has truly humbled me.
 Hope Church is such a special place – ministries are always growing and there is always so much to praise and pray for!'
+Kayley, South Africa

-'I absolutely loved it, and am SO glad I went!
+'I absolutely loved it and am SO glad I went!
 I would definitely recommend it.
-For me, not only was it the chance to meet wonderful people and make amazing friends – both from Kenya and the UK, and help one another serve God in a new setting – but it was also the chance to be refreshed by and immersed in gospel truths, whilst surrounded by Christians.
+It was a chance to meet wonderful people and make amazing friends – both from Kenya and the UK – and help one another serve God in a new setting.
+It was also the chance to be refreshed by and immersed in gospel truths whilst surrounded by Christians.
 Coming from a Christian family, it was great to have time to really think about my decision to follow Jesus for myself, before the wordly noise of uni started shouting at me.
 I miss it already!'
+Lucy, Kenya